 There is now but one line of railroad running north and south across the Indian Territory.
 This line of road has therefore a monopoly of transportation and travel in the directions indicated.
 The commercial and other national interests, not only of adjacent States but of the whole country, demand competing lines.
-Whenever private capital without Government aid proposes to meet this demand, it should be allowed to do so.
+Whenever private capital without Government aid proposes to meet this demand, it should be may a set time, there my subject to O to see and a display from subject at

-The conclusions of the committee on the two main questions which the bill presents may be clearly stated in one sentence, namely, that Congress has the power to grant rights of way through the Indian Territory, and that there is an occasion for the exercise of this power whenever private capital in good faith proposes to build a new road.
+The conclusions of the committee on the two main questions which the bill presents may be clearly stated in one sentence, namely, that Congress has the power to grant rights of way through the Indian Territory, and that there is an occasion for the exercise of this power whenever private capital in good faith proposes to build a new